compumike/meshcore-tcp-mux/ARCHITECTURE.md

 # Architecture

+## Development note

+This project is almost entirely "vibe coded", but has been tested extensively against physical companion nodes, [OpenHop Repeater](https://github.com/openhop-dev/openhop_repeater) companion nodes, and an internal test suite.

+The architecture notes below are entirely LLM-generated.

+---

+##

 `meshcore-tcp-mux` lets several existing MeshCore companion clients share one physical companion over its native TCP protocol.
 It is a protocol-aware command broker, not a second companion implementation:

 - Client commands and firmware responses remain native binary payloads.